Last Updated on January 29, 2020

-With the dawn of a new year comes a reinvigorated mojo to lose weight, get fit and look after our health and well being more effectively.
-After piling on the festive pounds, January has become known as a detox month to wash away the excess and bring our mindset and bodies into line with a more normal and healthy way of living and eating.
+With any new year comes a reinvigorated goal to lose weight, get fit and look after our health and well being more effectively.
+After gaining those few extra pounds while celebrating the holidays, January has become known as a detox month to wash away the excess and bring our mindset and bodies inline with a more normal and healthy way of living and eating.

-Many people choose to go sober during January after the few too many tipples in December.
+Many people choose to go sober during January after the few too many cocktails in December.
 Others are choosing to embark on a more plant based diet.
 This means no eating meat whatsoever.
 While vegetarianism is relatively easy to follow, a stricter vegan lifestyle is making a play for the latest fashionable way of eating.
-Veganuary, as it is now known, is big amongst millennials, those ethically conscious eaters and dieters.
+“Veganuary”, as it is now known, is big amongst millennials and those ethically conscious eaters and dieters.
 But is it all it’s cracked up to be?

 Milk tends to be the food that people struggle to find a supplement for when trying veganism.
 Yes, there are plenty of alternatives such as soya, rice, oat, and almond milk.
 However, none come close to the taste of cow’s milk which can lead to a real struggle for those keen on becoming fully vegan.